sdxism/rv_proj_final_sdrewes/README.md

 **For adding visits:**
 * The object being sent must be Json
 * The city and state must exist in the database
+* The city name just be as it appears in the datbase
 * State name must have the first letter capitalized
     ```
     {